How many sets should you do per muscle group and week for muscle growth and strength gains?

 The more you train, the better results you get – to an extent.

-The results from increased training volume is believed follow the form of an inverted U-curve.3
+The strength and muscle gains from training volume are believed to follow the form of an inverted U-curve.1

 Here’s what that means: